 Product Reviews

-While seller ratings are about the overall experience a customer has with the seller, product reviews focus on the individual item being purchased.
-Although seller ratings are valuable, product reviews are most important because listings with 4-star reviews and above tend to rank the highest in search results.
+While seller ratings are about the overall experience a customer has with the seller, a product review focuses specifically on the item that the customer has purchased.

 Why is it So Hard to Get Amazon Reviews?

-While extremely valuable to sellers, cultivating reviews is more often than not incredibly tricky and time-consuming.
+While extremely valuable to sellers, cultivating reviews is often incredibly tricky and time-consuming.
 A lot of this has to do with Amazon’s updated Terms of Service.
 Over the past few years, Amazon has tightened up its review regulations, making it harder for sellers to target customers with automated emails and offer incentives in exchange for reviews.

 Automated Emails